 Discretionary.
 Leave taken at an employee's discretion that can be scheduled in advance is considered discretionary leave.
-An employee wishing to take discretionary personal leave must submit a request to his or her principal or supervisor 2 days in advance of the anticipated absence.
-The effect of the employee's absence on the educational program or department operations, as well as the availability of substitutes, will be considered by the principal or supervisor.
+An employee wishing to take discretionary personal leave must submit a request to the dean of academic services or his/her supervisor 2 days in advance of the anticipated absence.
+The effect of the employee's absence on the educational program or department operations, as well as the availability of substitutes, will be considered by the dean of academic services or supervisor.